AbdelrahmanElsheikh965/Behat-API-Testing-and-Validation/README.md

 Implement your functionality, test, refactor, test and refactor until you pass them all.

 Consider testing your piece of software as it's very crucial skill to have.

+testing mechanisms ensure that every single portion of the program is working flawlessly